Search Knowledge Base by Keyword

 - Subsampling – Reduces the density of the point cloud, causing fewer points to be calculated in the generation of the Wall Heat Map.
 Think of this as a decimation grid.

 - Coloring Interval – The distance interval between the colored bands.

 - Max # of coloring intervals – Determines the number of color intervals used to color the point cloud.

 - Distance to plane – Determines the distance from the plane at/beyond which points are assigned High or Low color.

 - Mode – Allows you to select a plane for Rithm to measure distances from.
 Note that X and Y plane are meant for point clouds that are tied to control.

-After finishing your settings, click apply in the Settings dialog.
+After finishing your settings, click Apply in the Settings dialog.
 Rithm will ask if you are happy with your results or if you would like to redo.
 If yes, click confirm.
 If not, click redo to change your settings.

 Use the export feature in the builder tab to export the map as a .XYZ file.
 With the .XYZ file, you can open it in Recap and save it as an RCP file.
 Next, append it into your Navisworks project.